VisruthSK/BigNum/README.md

 ### Why S7?

 This package was created for a number of reasons.
 Chief among those is to provide a worked example of S7 in a package context, but it was also written to purvey the benefits of S7, and posit it as the next R OOP paradigm you should reach for.
 I highly recommend listening to [Hadley's talk on S7 (then called R7) at posit::conf(2022)](https://www.youtube.com/watch?v=P3FxCvSueag) (thank you [Dr Bodwin](https://www.kelly-bodwin.com/) for showing this to me!), and reading the S7 webpage to get arguments for S7 from very bright people.
 This section can be skipped--or at least skimmed--if you (like me) are convinced that S7 is the way to go.
+Read the vignette for a gentle introduction to S7.

 Here's an unordered list of some nice things about S7.
 I won't directly address these ideas, but you can observe them throughout the code.